Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Condensate motion induces dipole forces

+To develop an intuition for the chemical potential gradients $\vec{\nabla}\mu$ induced by condensate motion, consider a prescribed perturbation of the concentration field, $\partial_t c(\vec{x},t) \coloneqq \delta c(\vec{x}) \delta(t)$.
+Mass exchange via a local addition (production) or removal (degradation) of material enters as a source or sink in the Poisson equation, Eq.~\eqref{eq:continuity}, and thus acts analogously to electric monopoles inducing an electrostatic potential~\cite{kumar_2023, zwicker_2025}.
+In the case of a moving phase boundary, mass is removed from one side and added to the opposing side of the interface, analogous to a local electric dipole with source $\partial_t c(\vec{x},t) \coloneqq -\vec{\nabla}\cdot [\vec{v}(t) c(\vec{x},t)]$.
+This suggests that translation will induce dipole force fields, whereas shape changes will lead to higher-order multipole fields, even in matter that is not polarizable microscopically.

-For sufficiently high surface tension, the condensate shape is spherical with radius $R$.
-Assuming stable condensates, their domains $\mathcal{D}$ will change mainly due to translation and rotation, and will therefore be approximately conserved.
-The role of the chemical potential is to maintain phase separation with a high concentration $c(\boldsymbol{x},t) = c_- + \Delta c$ inside, $\boldsymbol{x} \in \mathcal{D}$, and a low concentration $c(\boldsymbol{x},t) = c_-$ outside the condensate.
-In that sense, the chemical potential can be interpreted as a Lagrangian multiplier that enforces the conservation of the shape of the condensate boundary during translation, similar to how the pressure field guarantees incompressibility in fluids.
-As a consequence of this conservation law, and based on the analogy to fluid mechanics, we expect that perturbations in the condensate interface propagate non-locally and induce long-range forces.
+One can also construct a similar analogy to fluid mechanics, where dipole force fields are induced by the motion of colloidal particles (spherical inclusions) through a viscous fluid.
+To make this comparison more salient, the following analysis will consider condensates with spherical shape and radius $R$.
+This is a valid approximation for high surface tension, but neglects multipole interactions due to capillary waves.
+Assuming stable condensates, their domains $\mathcal{D}$ will change mainly due to translation and will be approximately conserved.
+The role of the chemical potential is to maintain phase separation with a high concentration $c(\vec{x},t) = c_- + \Delta c$ inside the condensate, $\vec{x} \in \mathcal{D}$, and a low concentration $c(\vec{x},t) = c_-$ outside.
+In that sense, the chemical potential can be interpreted as a Lagrange multiplier preserving the shape of the condensate boundary during translation, similar to how the pressure field enforces fluid incompressibility.

-To better understand these forces, we discuss how the chemical potential $\mu$ responds to perturbations of the concentration $c$.
-The chemical potential satisfies a Laplace equation~\eqref{eq:continuity}, where mass exchange enters as a source or sink.
-For example, a local production or degradation of biomolecules with a net rate $k(\vec{x}, t) \coloneqq \partial_t c(\vec{x},t)$ is analogous to an electric monopole inducing an electrostatic potential~\cite{kumar_2023, zwicker_2025}.
-For a moving phase boundary, the source term $-\vec{\nabla}\cdot [\vec{v}(t) c(\vec{x},t)] = \partial_t c(\vec{x},t)$ is analogous to a local electric dipole---mass is removed from one point and added to a nearby point.
-Hence, we expect that translation will induce dipole force fields, whereas shape changes will lead to higher-order multipole fields.
+Based on these analogies to electrostatics and fluid mechanics, one expects that perturbations in the condensate interface propagate nonlocally and induce long-range forces.